 BATH AND NORTH EAST SOMERSET COUNCIL

-(VARIOUS ROADS, CAMERTON, TIMSBURY AND TUNLEY AREA) (RESTRICTED ROADS) (20 M.P.H.
+(VARIOUS ROADS, COMBE HAY, BATH) (20 M.P.H.
 SPEED LIMIT)

-(VARIATION NO.2) ORDER 202*
+ORDER 202*

 The Bath and North East Somerset Council in exercise of its powers under section 84 of the Road Traffic Regulation Act 1984 ("the 1984 Act") and of all other enabling powers, after consultation with the chief officer of police in accordance with Part III of Schedule 9 to the 1984 Act, makes the following order: -

-This order comes into operation on the ****** 202* and may be cited as the Bath and North East Somerset Council (Various Roads, Camerton, Timsbury and Tunley Area) (Restricted Roads) (Variation No.2) Order 202*.
+This order comes into operation on the ****** 202* and may be cited as the Bath and North East Somerset Council (Various Roads, Combe Hay, Bath) (20 M.P.H.
+Speed Limit) Order 202*.

-No person shall drive any motor vehicle at a speed exceeding 30 miles per hour on those lengths of roads described in Schedule 1 to this order.
+It is prohibited to drive a motor vehicle at a speed exceeding 20 miles per hour on those lengths of roads described in Schedule 1 to this order.

-No person shall drive any motor vehicle a speed exceeding 40 miles per hour on those lengths of roads described in Schedule 2 to this order.

 No speed limit imposed by this order applies to vehicles falling within regulation 3(4) of the Road Traffic Exemptions (Special Forces) (Variation and Amendment) Regulations 2011, when used in accordance with regulation 3(5) of those Regulations.